Bleach has been used for years as the “cure” for mold and mildew problems on logs. However, some question

 There are several EPA-registered products on the market today that can be used as an alternative to bleach.
 Concrobium Mold Control contains no bleach or ammonia.
 It is best used for pre-treating building materials for mold resistance.
 Shockwave is a concentrated ammonium chloride cleaner and disinfectant, which can be used to sanitize and treat porous surfaces, such as logs and wood treatments.
 Other products include Sporicidin Disinfectant Solution, Microban, and Fosters 40-80.
 These three are mold remediation products, which absorb into the wood and penetrate to the roots of the mold.
 All of these products can be purchased at your local home improvement stores and are relatively inexpensive.
 Be sure to check which cleaner works best with your desired stain, as this can cause stains or paints to fail.

-Mold is unfortunately a common issue on, and in some cases inside, homes of all types.
+Mold is, unfortunately, a common issue on, and in some cases inside, homes of all types.
 While all materials will exhibit mold if the proper conditions arise, it is important to treat your logs and exposed wood or concrete based trim with the proper materials.
 Be sure to use good quality, kiln dried, or approved air dry logs to bring the moisture content down before treating.
 Also important is the amount of time your home build is left open and susceptible to moisture.
 Be sure to clean, dry, and stain before mold has the opportunity to become an issue.
 If, however, the build takes longer, or your site conditions are prone to mold, there are many methods available to combat this problem.
 For more information, please give us a call.
-We would be happy to help you decide which process is right for removing any occurance of mold and mildew.
+We would be happy to help you decide which process is right for removing any occurrence of mold and mildew.